ocsf/examples/encodings/ilf/README.md

 At the end of this process, we should have a list of Key, Value pairs that encompass all the structured data from the OCSF object which we use as the ILF's attribute fields.

 ### ILF Attribute Names

-ILF Attribute names can only contain alphanumeric characters and underscores- other characters are disallowed.
-When translating from more permissive formats, we follow the following conversion table to translate invalid special characters.
-Characters not in this table are disallowed entirely.
+Some ILF receivers, i.e., tools that process the ILF formatted event records, may not be able to correctly process some of the non-alphanueric characters in the attribute names, except `_`.
+In such cases,  the  conversion table below will be used to translate such characters.
+Characters not in this table are disallowed entirely and cannot be mapped to ILF event records.
+An OCSF to ILF translator may not do such translation if the receiver can process the original characters correctly.

+If the OCSF names do have any of these replacement strings in it, an extra `_` will be added before and after that replacement string, e.g., `xyz_d_abc` will be replaced by `xyz__d__abc`.
+This is done to support a future reverse mapping from ILF events to OCSF event.

 | Character | Replacement String |
 | --------- | ------------------ |